 - For Campus IRB protocols, a Periodic Check-In Form must be submitted annually for the IRB to review and renew the protocol.
 For more information about continuing reviews and post-approval monitoring, access the Campus IRB website.

 - For DUHS IRB protocols, a continuing renewal must be submitted in iRIS 60 to 45 days prior to the protocol expiration date.
 Access the DUHS IRB website for more information about continuing reviews and protocol expirations.
-Key personnel can use the IRB tab of myPortfolio in myRESEARCHhome to track expiration dates.
+Key personnel can use the IRB tab of the "myPortfolio" widget in myRESEARCHhome to track expiration dates.

 Outside of Duke’s institutional requirements such as continuing renewals, there may be other necessary annual or as-needed reports or disclosures to the sponsor or funder.
 Access the Submit reports and disclosures, and communicate with sponsors page for additional information.